 Unnecessary references in Rogue One bog down the effect of its wonder.
 Some cameos are so explicit that they make you grit your teeth at the forced brand recognition (the guys from the cantina have no business being in this movie).
 Others, like the Darth Vader combat scene, challenge my strength as a critic.
-Of course, I love to see Darth Vader tear it up as that familiar agent of glacial evil, with whom Edwards does in six seconds what the prequels could not do in seven hours: he makes you fear him.
-Just because people in the theater cheered, doesn’t mean that his part in the movie has no value.
-But it completely screws up the somber tone of the movie’s ending.
+Of course, I love to see Darth Vader tear it up as that familiar agent of glacial evil, with whom Edwards does in six seconds what the prequels could not do in seven hours (he makes him cool again).
+A reference can be just a pointless callback.
+But just because people in the theater cheered, doesn’t mean that his part in the movie has no value.
+It really is cool.
+But it screws up the somber tone of the movie’s ending.
 Rogue One ends on a cheer, a cheer over the death of the good guys because the bad guys are so much cooler.
 To love this scene, and to hate it, tears at the fabric of what it means to be a Star Wars fan: that the cool stuff we recognize will always come back in a time of need to appease us back into the fold.
 I’m writing this on the day that the title is announced for Episode IX and it’s: Star Wars: The Rise of Skywalker.
 Why else would something rise that the previous film so passionately slagged off, except to make us happy again?
 That's how marketing works, but storytelling needs more heart than that.
 The trailer ends with Emperor Palpatine laughing.
 If anyone ever thought that Star Wars would grow out of itself, and forge new stories, and become bigger than its toys, they will always be proven wrong by this kind of appeasement.

 If The Force Awakens adapts Star Wars exactly, Rogue One starts to adapt it as we imagine it when we grow up and write out the extended universe.
 Edwards’ beautiful work makes the adventure seem bigger than the same four people spinning in infinity, even if it’s dragged down by visual cues and a plot progression that eventually loses confidence in itself.
 His style and his awe make Star Wars feel like a living world again.
 Some of us have been waiting for this ever since “A long time ago in a galaxy far, far away” first scrolled up into the theater with the same feeling of wonderment as someone saying, “Once Upon a Time.”